RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Scrape 3D box images** _(ScreenScraper only)_

-These images are primarily used for generating miximages, but they can also be viewed directly from the media viewer.
+These are primarily used for generating miximages.

 #### Miximage settings

-These are the settings for the miximage generator, which can either be run from the scraper (single-game scraper or multi-scraper) or from the offline miximage generator.
-The miximages combines the screenshot, marquee and box images to make a composite picture that is displayed in the gamelist view.
+These are the settings for the miximage generator, which can either be run from the scraper (single-game scraper or multi-scraper) or from the offline generator.
+The miximage combines the screenshot, marquee and box images to make a composite picture that is displayed in the gamelist view.
 There are various settings for the generator.

 **Miximage resolution**

-It's possible to select betweeen 1280x960, 1920x1440 and 640x480 resolutions for the generated miximages.
+It's possible to select betweeen the 1280x960, 1920x1440 and 640x480 resolutions for the generated miximages.
 It's normally recommended to use the default option 1280x960 which gives good image quality without slowing down ES-DE too much.
 But for very weak machines, 640x480 may be a better option.
-However 1920x1440 is normally not recommended as it brings little quality improvements over 1280x960 and makes the gamelist browsing feel less responsive.
+The 1920x1440 resolution is normally not recommended as it brings little quality improvements over 1280x960 and slows down the gamelist browsing.

 **Screenshot scaling method**